 It’s been seen clearly stated in traditional Indian texts with the idea of five Manus, twenty-eight Vyasas, and long periods of yugas over thousands of years, during which civilization rises and falls at various levels, and that our current civilization, though advanced materially, remains spiritually unevolved.

 Modern science notes that our current human species is likely more than 200,000 years old but only has a historical timeline of five thousand to perhaps ten thousand years total for what we regard as civilization.
 The remaining much longer period before is a matter of speculation and may yet hold much more than we might consider possible.

-Reclaiming our ancient spiritual heritage, particularly through the Vedas, our best preserved ancient texts, is crucial for understanding the origins and capacities of our species.
-These do not simply reside in knowing the facts about the outer material or physical world but understanding the inner realm of conscious that requires yoga and meditation.
+Reclaiming our ancient spiritual heritage, particularly through the Vedas, our best-preserved ancient literature, is crucial for understanding the origins and capacities of our species.
+These do not simply reside in knowing the facts about the outer material or physical world but understanding the inner realm of consciousness that requires yoga and meditation.

 It has to examine both the historical and spiritual dimensions of the ancient literature, though we must remember that the Vedas are primarily spiritual texts and cover historical factors only in an incidental manner.

 The older generally western view that arose in the colonial era regarded the Vedas as dating from after 1500 BCE and as indicating a primitive nomadic culture, foreign or intrusive to India, with martial traits rather than any deeper spiritual focus.